 See the Accelerated Bachelor/Masters Program section on this topic in the Bulletin.

-The German Department provides support to enable student participation in the Trier summer program through the Heinz C. Prechter Fellowship (World Heritage Foundation) and the Kurt Jankowsky Fellowship.
+The German Department provides support to enable student participation in the Trier summer program through the Heinz C. Prechter Fellowship (World Heritage Foundation), the Kurt Jankowsky Fellowship, and the Friends-of-the-Trier-Program fund.
 Competitions are announced on the Trier program website at: http://overseasstudies.georgetown.edu/index.cfm?FuseAction=programs.ViewProgram&Program_ID=10107

 Students are urged to participate in numerous cultural opportunities offered by the Department and the Washington area.
-For details contact the German Department or by subscribing to the internal list serv at GERMAN-L@listproc.georgetown.edu.
+For details contact the German Department at German@georgetown.edu.

 The Department requires students to have a significant overseas study experience.
 Students interested in the University’s five-week summer study program at the University of Trier, Federal Republic of Germany, should contact the Department or the Office of Global Education.
 The University also conducts semester and full-year programs at the universities of Berlin, Freiburg, Munich, Tübingen and Vienna.
 For students who spent a semester or year abroad during high school, this may fulfill the overseas study experience.
 In addition, students can, in consultation with their advisors, apply for internship in various German-speaking countries.
 (See the Global Education section of this Bulletin.)